Voycawojka/calligro/README.md

 - draw your characters on the template in any graphics editor (Photoshop, Gimp, Aseprite, anything else)
 - upload the filled template back to Calligro and download a bitmap font

 Everything is calculated on the client side.
-No files are sent or stored on the server (we use gh pages anyway).
+No files are sent or stored on the server.

 There is also an offline version available for Windows and Linux.
 It has the same core features but is a little bit more convenient to use.
 It also detects system fonts better.